 12ks of Christmas, 3TV Phoenix 10K, AIDS Walk Phoenix, Ales & Artsy, Apache Lake Music Festival, Arizona Cancer Village Fun Run, Arizona Dragon Boat Festival, Arizona State Fair, Chandler Ostrich Festival, City of Buckeye Live Music Series, City of Tempe & ASU Tailgate, Desperado Film Festival, Gilbert Art Walk, Glendale Glitter & Glow Block Party, International Pop Overthrow Festival, Lost Dutchman Motorcycle Club, Maricopa County Fair, McDowell Mountain Music Festival, New Times First Friday at Revolver Records, Phoenix Film Festival, Phoenix Pride Festival, Proof is in the Pudding at Alice Cooperstown, RAW: Natural Born Artist, Second Friday Downtown Mesa inside SunDust Gallery, South by South Roosevelt Music Festival, South Mountain Community Relay for Life, Summer Ends Music Festival, Sunnyslope Art Walk, Tempe Oktoberfest, Ten Year Anniversary Cornish Pasty, The Barrow Neurological Institute at Phoenix Children's Hospital Annual Fundraiser, The Holly Hope Foundation Annual Fundraiser, Valley Fever

-Alice Cooper'stown*, Arizona State University, AZ Wine Company, BLK Live*, Bookman's Mesa, C.A.S.A Sunba*, Cactus Jacks, Chopper John's, Club Red, Crescent Ballroom, Desert Eagle Brewing Company, Desert Ridge Marketplace, Duck and Decanter, Fiddlers Dream, Gluttons*, Gotham City Comics, Hard Rock Cafe Phoenix, Hollywood Alley*, Hotel Valley Ho, Ice House Tavern*, Irene's Tap Room, Last Exit Live, Lawn Gnome Publishing*, Long Wong's at Apache*, Montage Art Studio on Mill, Music on Mill*, PAZ, Pho Cao, Phoenix Ale Brewery, Prankster's Too*, Rebel Lounge, Rhythm Room, Rips, Rockbar, Rogue Bar,* Tempe History Museum, SanTan Brewing Company, SanTan Village, Shady Park, SunDust Gallery*, Tempe Marketplace, Tempe Tavern, Western*, Womack, ThirdSpace*, Ticoz, Time Out Lounge, Valley Bar, Westgate City Center, Wrigley Mansion, Xtreme Bean, Yucca Tap Room
+Alice Cooper'stown*, Arizona State University, AZ Wine Company, BLK Live*, Bookman's Mesa, C.A.S.A Sunba*, Cactus Jacks, Chopper John's, Club Red*, Crescent Ballroom, Cutting Board Cafe*, Desert Eagle Brewing Company, Desert Ridge Marketplace, Duck and Decanter, Fiddlers Dream, Firehouse Gallery*, Gluttons*, Gotham City Comics, Hard Rock Cafe Phoenix, Hollywood Alley*, Hotel Valley Ho, Ice House Tavern*, Irene's Tap Room, Last Exit Live, Lawn Gnome Publishing*, Listening Room*, Long Wong's at Apache*, Lostleaf, Montage Art Studio on Mill, Music on Mill*, PAZ, Pho Cao, Phoenix Ale Brewery, Prankster's Too*, Rebel Lounge, Rhythm Room, Rips, Rockbar, Rogue Bar*, Sail Inn*, SanTan Brewing Company, SanTan Village, Shady Park, SunDust Gallery*, Tempe History Museum, Tempe Marketplace, Tempe Tavern, Western*, Womack, ThirdSpace*, Ticoz, Time Out Lounge, Valley Bar, Westgate City Center, Wrigley Mansion, Xtreme Bean, Yucca Tap Room

 ¡Compañeros!, 13 to the Gallows, 36 Cents and a Dream, Action Jets, American Longspurs, Ana Log, Andy Warpigs, April Anne, Battered Suitcases, Ben Anderson, Big Finish, Birds & Monsters, Bitch Automatic, Black Carl, Black Mountain Moonshine, Black Rabbits, Bucket of Witches, Cait Brennan, Casey James Brooks, Cockswain, Counterfeit Party, Crandall, Crosby Tyler, Crossfire Lounge, D.G.
-Scherrer, Darkness Dear Boy, David & the Guitar, Day Before Plastics, Dead Eyes of London, DeadFoxx, Delta Fifths, Dfactor, DL Marble, El West, Exploding Oranges, Field Tripp, Fu, Ghost Cat Attack, Grave Danger, Green Line Operator, Gregg Myers, Gus, Harper & the Moths, Horizon i, Hunter Johnson/the Regretting Man, Instant Hobo, Interstate Heros, Jackson Dife', Jamie Waldron Trio, Jane N' the Jungle, Japhy's Descent, Jeff Gonzales, Jeremiah Craig, Jim Bachmann, Joe Pena, Johnny Lee, Kevin Daly's Chicken and Waffles, Kingfathand, Labor Party, Lee Perreira, Liar's Alibi, Lo-Fi-Hi, Manic Monkeys, Marc Norman, Mariah DeRaet, Maximum R&B, Mill's End, Mister Lucky, Monster May I, Moons, Mr. Eastwood, Murphy's Outlaw, Nolan McKelvey, O' Henry, Objective Perspective, Outlaw Inlaws, Pinner, Pistoleros, Please, Psycho Square Dance, Quarter Inch Crown, Random Karma, Roll Acosta, Romen Buffalo, Rose Colored Eyes, Ruca, Safety Patrol, Sarah Robinson Band, Scorpion vs. Tarantula, Serene Dominic & the Human Torch, Shane Hunt, Sister Lip, Skink, Smiley Draco, Soul Country, Squiddog, the Banter, the Bellwethers, the Bittersweet Way, the Breakup Society, the Cole Trains, the DanDan Noodles, the Earps, the Effects, the Frogstranglers, the Glides, the Hardways, the Lonesome Wilderness, the Lovelost, the Minor Injuries, the Naked Chollas, the Persuaders, the Phosphenes, the Pleasure Victims, the Pubes, The Redemptions, the Senators, the Torn Speakers, the Upper Strata, the Woodworks, Tjames/Echolalia, Tommy Ash Band, Tora, Torn at the Seam, Tramps & Thieves, Treasurefruit, Truckers on Speed, Two Seven Kilo, Watch for Rocks, What's Left, Why Ask Why, Young's Modulus, Zack Phillips
+Scherrer, Darkness Dear Boy, David & the Guitar, Day Before Plastics, Dead Eyes of London, DeadFoxx, Delta Fifths, Dfactor, DL Marble, El West, Exploding Oranges, Field Tripp, Fu, Ghost Cat Attack, Grave Danger, Green Line Operator, Gregg Myers, Gus, Harper & the Moths, Horizon i, Hunter Johnson/the Regretting Man, Instant Hobo, Interstate Heros, Jackson Dife', Jamie Waldron Trio, Jane N' the Jungle, Japhy's Descent, Jeff Gonzales, Jeremiah Craig, Jim Bachmann, Joe Pena, Johnny Lee, Kevin Daly's Chicken and Waffles, Kingfathand, Labor Party, Lee Perreira, Liar's Alibi, Lo-Fi-Hi, Manic Monkeys, Marc Norman, Mariah DeRaet, Maximum R&B, Mill's End, Mister Lucky, Monster May I, Moons, Mr. Eastwood, Murphy's Outlaw, Nolan McKelvey, O' Henry, Objective Perspective, Outlaw Inlaws, Pinner, Pistoleros, Please, Psycho Square Dance, Quarter Inch Crown, Random Karma, Roll Acosta, Romen Buffalo, Rose Colored Eyes, Ruca, Safety Patrol, Sarah Robinson Band, Scorpion vs. Tarantula, Serene Dominic & the Human Torch, Shane Hunt, Sister Lip, Skink, Smiley Draco, Soul Country, Squiddog, The Banter, The Bellwethers, The Bittersweet Way, The Breakup Society, The Cole Trains, The DanDan Noodles, The Earps, The Effects, The Frogstranglers, The Glides, The Hardways, The Lonesome Wilderness, The Lovelost, The Minor Injuries, The Naked Chollas, The Phosphenes, The Pleasure Victims, The Pubes, The Redemptions, The Senators, The Torn Speakers, The Upper Strata, The Woodworks, Tjames/Echolalia, Tommy Ash Band, Tora, Torn at the Seam, Tramps & Thieves, Treasurefruit, Truckers on Speed, Two Seven Kilo, Watch for Rocks, What's Left, Why Ask Why, Young's Modulus, Zack Phillips

-About the Band written by Carol Pacey with excerpts from Mitchell Hillman along with photos from Blushing Cactus Photography who also rocked our website cover photo.
+About the band written by Carol Pacey with excerpts from Mitchell Hillman along with band photos from Blushing Cactus Photography.